 Move to Cambridge and Choose Amongst Harvard, Central, and Porter Square

-Choosing Cambridge, Massachusetts, as your next location means you get to stay in a spot that hosts some of the most prominent educational institutions in the US.
+When you were deciding where to move, picking Cambridge, Massachusetts, as your next location was a smart decision.
+This means you get to stay in a spot that hosts some of the most prominent educational institutions in the US.
 But what attracts younger folks to Cambridge in addition to an array of educational options?

 People looking for work in the technological innovation sphere will be really content here.
 Firms such as Thinking Machines, Analog Devices, Lotus Development Corporation, and Beranek are all located here.
-If you’re using professional packing services for your household belongings, use that extra time at your disposal to freshen up your CV, search for job openings, and send out a few applications.
+If you’re using professional packing services for your clothes, furniture, and other belongings, use that extra time at your disposal to freshen up your CV, try to find a job before moving to another state, search for job openings, and send out a few applications.